Higher spin representations of maximal compact subalgebras of simply-laced Kac-Moody-algebras: Lift to and compatibility with action of

 \subsection{Acknowledgment}

 We gratefully acknowledge the support of the DFG under the grant KO 4323/13 and the Studienstiftung des Deutschen Volkes for partially funding the research presented in this paper.
 We would like to thank Axel Kleinschmidt and Hermann Nicolai for discussions and Paul Zellhofer for his comments on an earlier version of this manuscript.
+Last, we would like to thank an anonymous reviewer for helpful comments and suggestions that helped improve the quality of our manuscript.